Maui Tropical Fish Guide: 13 Reef Fish You Can See While Snorkeling in Maui

 • Heed Local Advice: Locals, including lifeguards, tour operators, and experienced snorkelers, possess invaluable knowledge about the specific snorkeling site.
 They can tell you which areas to avoid, the safest times to snorkel, and the best spots to see marine life.

 • Preserve the Beauty: Use reef-safe sunscreen to protect the marine life and keep the waters pristine for future generations.
-Traditional sunscreens contain chemicals like oxybenzone and octinoxate, which have been shown to harm coral reefs and marine life.
+Traditional sunscreens contain chemicals such as oxybenzone and octinoxate, which have been shown to harm coral reefs and other marine life.
 These chemicals speed up coral bleaching, which weakens corals and makes it harder for them to reproduce.
 This puts the whole reef at risk.

-Reef-safe sunscreen lets visitors guard against the sun’s rays without adding damage to coral reefs and marine habitats.
+Reef-safe sunscreen helps visitors protect against the sun’s rays without harming coral reefs and other marine habitats.

 Maui’s reefs rival its landscapes in beauty.
 Snorkeling is your ticket to an underwater rainbow of tropical fish and coral.
 Maui’s fish live free in the ocean, not in tanks like freshwater fish at home.
 They shine with color and amaze snorkelers at places like Molokini Crater and Turtle Town.
 Book your Maui Snorkeling Boat Tour today and discover the magic beneath the sea!